rimanfarhood/Quiz-Swedens-politics/README.md

 # QUIZ SWEDEN'S POLITICS

-A quiz a that tests how generally educated you are in Swedish politics, contains 10 easy-level questions that you should know if you are a resident of Sweden.
+This quiz assesses your general knowledge of Swedish politics and includes 10 easy-level questions that you should be familiar with if you are a resident of Sweden.

 ![Responsive Mockup](https://github.com/rimanfarhood/Quiz-Swedens-politics/blob/main/assets/readme/images/amiresponsive.jpeg)